- November 25, 2019

 The Stoddard Firm Specializes in Landlord and Utility Liability

 If you’ve been injured or lost a loved one due to a mobile home fire, The Stoddard Firm can help.
 We’re experts in the duties of landlords and utility companies, and we’ll get to the bottom of who allowed the fire to happen and how.
-For a free consultation, call us at 678-RESULT, or reach out through our 24/7 online chat function.
+For a free consultation, call our burn injury attorneys at 678-RESULT, or reach out through our 24/7 online chat function.